 Not three quarters of an hour later I had witnessed a virtual transfiguration of all these men.
 They had heard in the ensuing time a message of inspiration from a man as old as any of them, but with a heart that overflowed with the happiness he had found in his calling as a minister.
 And he made it plain that this was the only difference between him and the other men; he had no more worldly goods, no better health, probably.
-Having narrowed down this difference he proceeded to eliminate it eliterations and the second second to be seco inate it altogether by calling for volunteers to join him as Christians.
+Having down difference this narrowed proceeded to eliminate it altogether by calling for volunteers to join him Christians